Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Numerical simulations and corrections to equation

 To compare our numerical results to prior computational work, we need to make a key distinction between the collision operator utilized by our code in reproducing the results from \citet{najmabadi1984collisional} and the operators used in previous work.
 The results labeled ``FEM Rosenbluth'' utilize a slightly modified version of the collision operator in equation \eqref{eqn: Collision operator najmabadi}, whereas the code utilized in \citet{cohen1978collisional} and later utilized in \citet{najmabadi1984collisional} and \citet{fyfe1981finite} considers a multi-species Fokker-Planck equation derived from non-linear isotropic Rosenbluth potentials.
 Naive implementation of equation \eqref{eqn: Collision operator najmabadi} would violate the assumption that $\bar{v} \gg 1$ because our domain also includes low velocities.
-To compensate, we approximate the parallel drag-diffusion frequency in equation \eqref{eqn: Collision operator najmabadi} by utilizing a Padé approximation of the form $1/v^3 \rightarrow 1 /(1 + v^3)$, which asymptotically matches the high- and low-velocity Rosenbluth limits.
+The work by \citet{cohen1978collisional} avoided this issue by implementing the full non-linear Rosenbluth potentials.
+To address this limitation, we approximate the parallel drag-diffusion frequency in equation \eqref{eqn: Collision operator najmabadi} by utilizing a Padé approximation of the form $1/\bar{v}^3 \rightarrow 1 /(1 + \bar{v}^3)$, which asymptotically matches the high- and low-velocity Rosenbluth limits.
 For the pitch angle scattering component, we have a full calculation of the pitch angle scattering rate while considering collisions on a Maxwellian background to keep the problem linear.
-We consider two cases: electron collisions with a hydrogen background and hydrogen collisions on an electron background.
+We consider two cases: a plasma with hydrogen ions and electrons, where either the ions or electrons are electrostatically confined.
 In both cases, the thermal velocity of electrons is much higher than the thermal velocity of the hydrogen.
 This results in the following collision operator.